-"Footnote (12) The Day of Atonement.
-Where the Day of Atonement fell on a Friday, the Shewbread was then baked on a Thursday."
-(Mas.
-Menachoth 100b)
+Where the Day of Atonement fell on a Friday, the Shewbread was then baked on a Thursday - Mas.
+Menachoth 100b

-As shown above, even well after Christ's time in the flesh, the Day of Atonement was still being observed on both Fridays and Sundays which cannot be done under modern CRC rules.
+As evidenced above, even well after Christ's time in the flesh, the Day of Atonement was still being observed on both Fridays and Sundays which cannot be done under modern CRC rules.

 Further readings from the Mishnah provide historical proof that other Appointed Times likewise were not postponed:

-This shows the "Passover festival" (i.e., the first day of the Feast of Unleavens) occuring on a day not allowed by the current CRC (i.e., Friday).
-Also, utilizing the current fixed calendar, an Abib 16 Sabbath occurance would put Sivan 6 (which is the post-Mishna rabbinical reckoning of Pentecost ) on the Sabbath.
+These show the "Passover festival" (i.e., the first day of the Feast of Unleavens) occuring on a day not allowed by the current CRC (i.e., Friday).
+Also, utilizing the current fixed calendar, an Abib 16 Sabbath occurance would put Sivan 6 (which is the post-Mishnah rabbinical reckoning of Pentecost ) on the Sabbath.
 This is yet another CRC no-no.

 While we of the "Church of God" do not observe the fasts added by the Jews, we shall look at one of them here now in the context of this study.
 The fast of the ninth of Av is never allowed to occur upon a Friday under the rules of the current CRC.
 However, in Bible times, and on through the Mishnaic period, this was not so: